theottlo/ggvenn/README.md

 include a brief description of the package as well as the package development process.
 This was then knit to yield a `README.md`.

-I included some information on Venn/Euler diagrams and went over a few examples with expected outputs in a vignette found in the `vignettes` directory (`vignettes/`).
+I included some information on Venn/Euler diagrams and went over the basic usage in a vignette found in the `vignettes` directory (`vignettes/plotting-venn-euler-diagrams.Rmd`).
 This done with `use_vignette()`.

 **Functions**